DataFire/OneDB/web-docs/markdown/Data_Models.md

 }
 ```

-This tells FreeDB that a `tweet` must have a string `message`, which is between 1 and 140 characters.
+This tells OneDB that a `tweet` must have a string `message`, which is between 1 and 140 characters.

 ## Namespaces